This post was most recently updated on July 31st, 2022.4 min read.

 Essentially, you’ll need to inform your users and decide what you’re going to do with your existing blogs.
 Microsoft hasn’t promised a migration yet, and it’s definitely not a big interest for them.

-However, while handling and transforming the data is kind of weird, and there isn’t even any Delve Blog -specific APIs available, you can still export the data from the lists using PowerShell.
+However, while handling and transforming the data is kind of weird, and there aren’t even any Delve Blog-specific APIs available, you can still export the data from the lists using PowerShell.

 How fitting is that?